William Wallace Murals

 The Wallace Sword that sits in the middle of the site is fully funded thanks to the Rotary Club of Lanark.

-A crowdfunding campaign is launched for the tow giant murals that adorn either side of the site.
+A crowdfunding campaign is launched for the two giant murals that adorn either side of the site.
 Over £1,500 is raised from the campaign.

 May 2023, the artist Rouge-one begins work on the two murals.
 Taking around a month to complete, the murals are finished in June 2023.
 The rest of the work is completed at the site including: